 How much does it cost?

-The Australian Psychological Society recommended fee for a one hour psychological consultation is $254 per session.
+The Australian Psychological Society recommended fee for a one-hour psychological consultation is $300 per session.

-Medicare rebates are available with a GP referral, allowing up to 10 individual sessions per calendar year.
+Medicare rebates are available with a GP referral, allowing up to 10 individual sessions per calendar year (with GP reviews).
 Your GP can refer if he or she suspects a clinically diagnosable disorder that impacts your emotions, thoughts, social skills and, or decision-making.